itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 export default store
 ```

-The Store.js file simply initiallized the store with middleware and the rootReducer.
-Thanks again to Brian Holt for teaching that very handy devTools argument.
-Before that, I used remote-dev-tools to spin up a separate server to run the dev tools while server side rendering.
-This one-liner is much simpler, and works on the client and the server.
+The Store.js file simply initializes the store with middleware and the rootReducer.
+Thanks again to Brian Holt for teaching that very handy devTools initialization parameter.
+Before that, I used `remote-dev-tools` to spin up a separate server to run the dev tools externally while server side rendering.
+This one-liner is much simpler.

 rootReducer.js:
 ```js